 When to see a doctor

-See your doctor if you notice type 2 diabetes symptoms.
+See your doctor if you notice any signs or symptoms of type 2 diabetes.

 How insulin works